Alpha Arbutin 2025: Fade Pigmentation, Boost Radiance

 How Alpha Arbutin Works on the Skin

-• Slowing down melanin production
+• Reducing the melanin production

-• Reducing the appearance of existing spots
+• Decreasing the appearance of spots that are already present

 Benefits of Alpha Arbutin